nadzinski/nadiawadzinski.github.io/index.md

 tech startup, I earned a PhD in the <a href="history_of_science.html">History of Science</a> from Princeton University, then taught history at a liberal arts college before returning to the tech world.
-Outside work, I enjoy travel, baking, Texas Hold’em poker, reading (history, sci-fi, poetry, Russian novels...), and single malt Scotch.
+Outside work, I enjoy travel, baking, Texas Hold’em poker, reading (history, sci-fi, spy novels, poetry, Russian literature...), and single malt Scotch.